alwaysY0ung/empAthI/README.md

 - **voice**: Contains code (MeloTTS_generations.ipynb) and generated voices using MeloTTS AI.
   - **generations**: Folder containing generated voices using MeloTTS AI.

-Additionally, LICENSE, README.md, requirements.txt, test.png, output.mp3, and temp.mp3 are included for demonstration purposes.
+Additionally, LICENSE, NOTICE, README.md requirements.txt, test.png, output.mp3, and temp.mp3 are required for the program to run

 ### **AcceSight.py**: The main code to run and test Accesight.